 More than a funny little tune – part 2 – Salieri and Mozart and arriving in Prague

-Relationship with Mozart and his Family
+Salieri’s relationship with Mozart and his family.

 It was likely sometime after 1780 and Salieri’s return from Paris after the triumphant premiere of Les Danaïdes that Salieri and Mozart had their first professional encounter.
 Both Pushkin’s and Shaffer’s plays and certainly Forman’s adaptation portray Salieri as almost obsessively jealous of Mozart’s talent.
 But why would he be?